pyeventsourcing/eventsourcing/docs/topics/application.rst

     assert notifications[0].id == 1
     assert notifications[1].id == 2
-    assert notifications[2].id == 3

-We can see these notifications represent the facts that a ``World`` aggregate was created, and then two ``SomethingHappened`` events occurred ("dinosaurs", "trucks").
+We can see these notifications represent the facts that a ``Dog`` aggregate was created, and then two ``TrickAdded`` events occurred ("roll over", "fetch ball").

 .. code-block:: python

     notification = notifications[0]
-    assert "World.Created" in notification.topic
+    assert "Dog.Registered" in notification.topic
-    assert notification.originator_id == world_id
+    assert notification.originator_id == dog_id

     notification = notifications[1]
-    assert "World.SomethingHappened" in notification.topic
-    assert b"dinosaurs" in notification.state
-    assert notification.originator_id == world_id

-    notification = notifications[2]
-    assert "World.SomethingHappened" in notification.topic
+    assert "Dog.TrickAdded" in notification.topic
-    assert b"trucks" in notification.state
+    assert b"roll over" in notification.state
-    assert notification.originator_id == world_id
+    assert notification.originator_id == dog_id

 We can continue to select event notifications, by using the